eavestn/reflections/mountains/alaska-2023.md

 I paused.
 Breathed.
 And went to see my father.

-My dad used to joke he wanted to say goodbye to the world holding a gin and tonic and watching the sunset from his balcony.
-What he really meant was - I think - that he wanted to die without knowing it was coming.
+My dad used to joke he wanted to say goodbye to the world while holding a gin and tonic and watching the sunset from his balcony.
+What he really meant - I think at one level - was that he wanted to die without knowing it was coming and that he wanted a simple death.

 Later that week, as I stood over my father as he lay in his coffin - chosen for its simplicity and resemblence to that of the monastics' - I held my son, nearly seven months old.
 I couldn't have done that alone.

 Standing over my father, I tried to remember his hugs.
 Everyone didn't like my dad's hair - the caretaker had made it to neat; but I liked it - it reminded me of how my father's hair had looked at my wedding, of a picture I have of my wife hugging my father on that day.
 I didn't know what to do or say; all I could do was think to tidy his hair a bit - to move a small lock slightly out of place on his forehead and say, "Thanks, Dad."

 ## The Year Before

+It's 2023, now.
+May, to be precise.
+My father died 14 months ago.
+My first climb in over 18 months was 9 months ago - in September 2022.

+On that climb, deep down (actually pretty close to the surface), I _hated_ that I was going climbing again - I remember driving at 7:30 AM to go pick up my climbing partner so we could go do something I didn't even really know if I wanted to do anymore: climbing.
+We were going to do some low-difficulty trad. climbing in the Flatirons, visible from Boulder, CO.

+On the drive over, drinking sugar free Red Bull and eating a "continental breakfast" (stale bread and questionable fruit stuffed in my small day pack), I tried to get the stoke going - but it wasn't there.

+"This is stupid.
+Why am I here?"

+During a red light - on the nearly empty, pre-rush hour Boulder street - I managed to get a selfie for the internet.
+Maybe _that_ would make me feel better: feigning excitement for other people.

 ##